You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Employment contract in Switzerland | ![]() |

-Your employer will initiate the process to get you a work permit (aka “permis de travail” in French), which allows you to work in Switzerland.
+Your employer will initiate the process to get you a work permit, which allows you to work in Switzerland.
+You must complete the residence permit formalities for your spouse and other family members.
+This settlement permit will allow them to reside in Switzerland.

-Both work permit and residence permit have validity periods and renewal procedures are straightforward, provided they are done on time.
+Work permits and residence permits have validity periods that must be respected.
+Renewal procedures are straightforward, provided they are done on time.

 All Swiss administrative procedures require one of these documents